Died Pretty: 1990–2002: Second phase

-2002–present: Later projects and reformations
+2002–2023: Later projects and reformations

 Peno joined with guitarist and vocalist Kim Salmon (The Scientists, Beasts of Bourbon) in 2005 to form country music group, Darling Downs.
 They recorded two albums, How Can I Forget This Heart of Mine?
 (2005) and From One to Another (2007).
 In 2007, Peno and Myers recorded an independently released album as Noises and Other Voices.
 It included material originally written for Died Pretty's unrecorded final album, along with some newly written songs.
 Peno and Myers played occasional 'Songs of Died Pretty Unplugged' shows in Brisbane, Sydney and Melbourne, including the Queenscliff music festival.

 In February 2008, Died Pretty re-formed to perform Doughboy Hollow in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series, using that album's line-up – Clark, Hoey, Myers, Peno and Welsh – playing together for the first time in sixteen years.
 Peno revealed that a documentary was pending – featuring interviews with band members, and rehearsal and concert footage from the Melbourne shows.
 Doughboy Hollow was remastered, expanded and reissued by Citadel Records in February.
 The tour included shows in all major capital cities.
 The line-up continued with appearances at the 2008 Homebake Festival in Sydney and EG Awards Hall of Fame inductees on 4 December in Melbourne.
 They appeared on the nationwide Big Day Out tour in January 2009, having played the inaugural Big Day Out back in 1992.
 A 2×CD deluxe reissue of their debut album Free Dirt was released through Aztec Music in late 2008, and an expanded reissue of 1988's Lost was released in June 2013.
 Peno & Myers performed an acoustic set at the Orient Hotel, Brisbane, on 7 November 2009 for a private party.
 Peno had returned to his solo career by May 2010.
 In October 2010, Doughboy Hollow (1991) was listed in the book, 100 Best Australian Albums.